thomcorah/dmu-multimedia/md/javascript-intro-lec.md

 An object in JavaScript is really just another variable.

-Or rather, variables are a type of object. <!-- .element: class="fragment" -->
+But supercharged a little. <!-- .element: class="fragment" -->

 Objects can contain data - properties. <!-- .element: class="fragment" -->